 There are visual cues for nutrient deficiencies, but in many cases, these same symptoms may also be signs of disease or soil pH imbalance which no amount of fertilizer will cure.
 One should always proceed with caution and add only what’s necessary – adding too much fertilizer can not only compromise the health of plants, but also contribute to problems in local waterways.

-What do the NPK fertilizer numbers mean?
+What do the NPK numbers on fertilizer mean?

-Bags of garden fertilizer have three numbers on the label in bold, referred to as the fertilizer analysis or “grade”
+Bags of garden fertilizer have three numbers on the label in bold, referred to as the fertilizer analysis or “grade”:

 These three numbers, expressed as N-P-K, are the primary nutrients necessary for plant health.
-For instance, a bag of 10-10-10 fertilizer contains 10% nitrogen, 10% phosphate and 10% potassium by volume.
-A bag of 5-10-5 is 5% nitrogen, 10% phosphate and 5% potassium.
-The remaining ingredients are inert substances like sand, sawdust, sterile dirt, peat moss, ground corn cobs, perlite, rice hulls, limestone or other ingredients.
+For instance, a bag of 10-10-10 fertilizer contains 10% nitrogen, 10% phosphate, and 10% potassium by volume.
+A bag of 5-10-5 is 5% nitrogen, 10% phosphate, and 5% potassium.
+The remaining ingredients are inert substances like sand, sawdust, sterile dirt, peat moss, ground corn cobs, perlite, rice hulls, limestone, or other ingredients.
 High percentages of NPK generally indicate synthetic substances were used to manufacture the fertilizer.
 Organic fertilizers tend to have lower percentages and a slower release of nutrients.

 What does NPK do for plants?